GuilleGorines/markdown_servicios/Assembly_service.md

 ```
 cd 99-stats
 ```
-Copy the lablog from a previous 99-stats folder of a previous assembly service.
+Copy the lablog from the 99-stats folder of the service template.
 ```
-cp $PREVIOUS_ASSEMBLY_JOB/ANALYSIS/*ANALYSIS01_ASSEMBLY/99-stats/lablog .
+cp $ASSEMBLY_TEMPLATE/ANALYSIS/ANALYSIS01_ASSEMBLY/99-stats/lablog .
 ```

 Check the lablog and execute it (this one will do all the work).